JWock82/Pynite/README.md

 # Support
 Whether you just need help getting started with PyNite, or are looking to build something more complex, there are a few resources available:
 * The examples in the "Examples" folder in this repository cover a variety of simple problems.
 The comments in the examples provide additional guidance on how PyNite works.
-* The wiki in this repository provides basic guidance on how to use PyNite, although it has fallen behind the development of the program.
+* Documentation is in progress and can be found on readthedocs here: https://pynite.readthedocs.io/en/latest/index.html.
 * If you're looking for more direct guidance on using PyNite, or for help coding a project, I am available on a private consulting basis.
 You can reach out to me directly at Building.Code@outlook.com to discuss options.

 # Dependencies